-application program, or group of programs, that is designed for the end user

-- arduino common term for a software company, project, and user community that designs and manufactures computer open-source hardware, opensource software, and microcontroller-based kits for building digital devices and interactive objects that can sense and control physical devices - cloud (computing) is a model for enabling ubiquitous, convenient, ondemand access to a shared pool of configurable computing resources - command a directive to a computer program acting as an interpreter of some kind, in order to perform a specific task, commonly a directive to some kind of Command-line interface (CLI), such as a shell - compiler a computer program (or set of programs) that transforms source code written in a programming language (the source language) into another computer language (the target language, often having a binary form known as object code) - computer a programmable machine, that responds to a specific set of instructions in a well-defined manner and can execute a prerecorded list of instructions (a program). - daemon a computer program running on the multi-tasking OSes in a background, rather than being under the direct control of an interactive user - datasheet a document that summarizes the performance and other technical characteristics of a product, machine, component (e.g., an electronic component) - driver a computer program that operates or controls a particular type of device that is attached to a computer - ethernet family of computer networking technologies for Local area networks (LANs) and Metropolitan are networks (MANs), conforming to standard Institute of Electrical and Electronics Engineers (IEEE) 802.3
+application program, or group of programs, that is designed for the end user cloud (computing) is a model for enabling ubiquitous, convenient, ondemand access to a shared pool of configurable computing resources command a directive to a computer program acting as an interpreter of some kind, in order to perform a specific task, commonly a directive to some kind of Command-line interface (CLI), such as a shell compiler a computer program (or set of programs) that transforms source code written in a programming language (the source language) into another computer language (the target language, often having a binary form known as object code)

+computer a programmable machine, that responds to a specific set of instructions in a well-defined manner and can execute a prerecorded list of instructions (a program).

+daemon a computer program running on the multi-tasking OSes in a background, rather than being under the direct control of an interactive user datasheet a document that summarizes the performance and other technical characteristics of a product, machine, component (e.g., an electronic component)

-- firmware the combination of a hardware (HW) device, e.g. an IC, and computer instructions and data that reside as read only software (SW) on that device, it usually cannot be modified during normal operation of the device - flash an electronic non-volatile computer storage medium (memory) that can be electrically erased and reprogrammed, next evolution of Electrically erasable programmable ROM (EEPROM) - interface a shared boundary across which two separate components of a computer system exchange information that can occur between SW, computer HW, peripheral devices, humans and combinations of these - kernel a computer program that manages Input/Output (I/O) requests from software, and translates them into data processing instructions for the central processing unit and other electronic components of a computer, being a fundamental part of a modern computer's OS - library a collection of programs and SW packages made generally available, often loaded and stored on disk for immediate use - linux an Unix-like and mostly POSIX-compliant computer OS assembled under the model of free and open-source SW development and distribution, from the beginning maintained by Linus Torvalds - memory In computing, refers to the computer hardware devices used to store information for immediate use - network a medium that allows computing devices pass data to each other along links (data connections) - peripherala device that is connected to and works with a computer in a some way, but is not essential to a computer's function - program a specific set of ordered operations for a computer to perform - router a networking device that forwards data packets between computer networks, connected to two or more data lines from different networks - shell a user interface for access to an OS's services, using either CLI or Graphical user interface (GUI), depending on a computer's role and particular operation - stack (protocol) is an implementation of a computer networking protocol suite, used interchangeably - system a set of interacting or interdependent components forming an integrated whole, observing properties not obtainable with individual components
+a computer program that operates or controls a particular type of driver device that is attached to a computer family of computer networking technologies for Local area networks ethernet (LANs) and Metropolitan are networks (MANs), conforming to standard Institute of Electrical and Electronics Engineers (IEEE) 802.3 firmware the combination of a hardware (HW) device, e.g. an IC, and computer instructions and data that reside as read only software (SW) on that device, it usually cannot be modified during normal operation of the device flash an electronic non-volatile computer storage medium (memory) that can be electrically erased and reprogrammed, next evolution of Electrically erasable programmable ROM (EEPROM)

+interface a shared boundary across which two separate components of a computer system exchange information that can occur between SW, computer HW, peripheral devices, humans and combinations of these kernel a computer program that manages Input/Output (I/O) requests from software, and translates them into data processing instructions for the central processing unit and other electronic components of a computer, being a fundamental part of a modern computer's OS library a collection of programs and SW packages made generally available, often loaded and stored on disk for immediate use an Unix-like and mostly POSIX-compliant computer OS assembled under the model of free and open-source SW development and distribution, from the beginning maintained by Linus Torvalds memory In computing, refers to the computer hardware devices used to store information for immediate use network a medium that allows computing devices pass data to each other along links (data connections)

-- unix a family of multi-taskings, multi-user computer OS that derive from the original AT&T Unix, developed in the 1970s at the Bell Labs research center by Ken Thompson, Dennis Ritchie, and others - utility is system SW designed to help analyze, configure, optimize or maintain a computer
+peripherala device that is connected to and works with a computer in a some way, but is not essential to a computer's function program a specific set of ordered operations for a computer to perform router a networking device that forwards data packets between computer networks, connected to two or more data lines from different networks shell a user interface for access to an OS's services, using either CLI or Graphical user interface (GUI), depending on a computer's role and particular operation stack (protocol) is an implementation of a computer networking protocol suite, used interchangeably system a set of interacting or interdependent components forming an integrated whole, observing properties not obtainable with individual components unix a family of multi-taskings, multi-user computer OS that derive from the original AT&T Unix, developed in the 1970s at the Bell Labs research center by Ken Thompson, Dennis Ritchie, and others